NSWIS athletes get a wide range of assistance and support about diet and nutrition to use food as their performance advantage and reach their goals.

-I’m training heaps but my skinfolds or weight does not change to reflect that, what am I doing wrong?
+I’m training heaps and eating healthily but my skinfolds or weight does not change to reflect that, what am I doing wrong?

 When you are maintaining a high level of training, it’s not a matter of eating anything just to keep up with the load.

 It’s important to consider WHAT and WHEN you are eating as this will have an impact on how your body is using the fuel you are eating, and if it’s using fuel effectively to suit training demands.

 Skinfolds are done along with weight to understand how your body is adapting to training and whether you have the right balance of energy to match your training demands – they aren’t done to judge you they are done to help you understand your body better to make tailored adjustments to your training or meal plan.